Lucius Vitellius (consul 34): Family

 Lucius married Sextilia, a reputable woman from a distinguished family, who gave birth to two sons, Aulus Vitellius Germanicus (the ephemeral Emperor in 69), and Lucius Vitellius.

 In fiction

-Vitellius is a prominent character in Robert Graves's novel Claudius the God as an intimate friend of Claudius.
+Vitellius is a prominent character in Robert Graves's novel Claudius the God, in which he is portrayed as an intimate friend of Claudius.
+He also appears as a character in the final episode of the 1968 British television series The Caesars, portrayed by actor Gerald Harper.